GotAudio/AudioBookSlides/README.md

 - Due to the audiobook being transcribed with speech-to-text, actor names may often be misheard or misspelled.
 They might also be spoken in various forms, such as "John Smith", "John", "Smith", or "Mr. Smith."
 - You are responsible for identifying these cases and assigning a single actor to all variations.
 - Well-known characters like "Vampire", "Santa Claus", "Peter Rabbit", or any other character the AI already knows how to render, can be omitted.
+- You are not required to enter actual actors.
+You can enter any name from popular culture the AI may recognize, as I did below with 'Daenerys Targaryen'
 - The "depth" key in `default_config.yaml` controls the minimum number of times a name must appear to be included in the initial replacement list.
 The default value is 4.
 - While you might not need to provide an actor name for a character mentioned only once, that single instance may actually be a misspelling of the main character.
 Therefore, you might prefer to set the depth to 1 in the config file and manually remove any unrecognized names.
 - It is important to order the various actor names from the longest to the shortest character length.
 For example, if the names "John" and "John Smith" both occur, place "John Smith" before "John" to ensure "John Smith" is correctly replaced.